 Choose the date of the course you wish to attend and click on the link below to fill out an online registration form.
 Each date of training runs 8:30 a.m. to 5 p.m.
-A confirmation email will be sent out approximately one week prior to the course start date.
+A confirmation email will be sent out approximately one week

 For information about a Saskatoon-based training course, or for questions about your registration, please email our office.